crypto101/book/CONTRIBUTING.rst

 difficult to discuss them separately.
 This doesn't count for obviously wrong things like markup, grammar or spelling errors.

+Screenshots demonstrating issues are extremely helpful and highly encouraged.

+When mentioning page numbers, please use the page numbers that are noted on the page itself.
+This can be different from the page that a PDF reader thinks you're on due to cover pages.

 Feel free to submit pull requests, although all of the above counts as well.